13 Things You Didn’t Know About Wildfires

 Wildfire flames travel up to 14 miles per hour

 One of the many challenges of dealing with wildfires is that they aren’t just stationary: they also move.
 According to National Geographic, they move at up to 14 miles per hour (ca. 23 km/h), which is about a four-minute mile pace, and can overtake the average human in minutes.
-This is what 14 iconic skylines would look like without pollution.

 Some wildfires serve a purpose